Remove Stains from Clothes

 - Oxygen - gentler and suitable for all washable fabrics

 It's vital to read the care label before using bleach.
 Never assume - always check.

 You must always use bleach according to the manufacturer's instructions.
 This includes never mixing chlorine bleach with any product that contains ammonia or acid, as they can give off seriously toxic fumes.

 Check out this video for the best stain remover

 The Bottom Line: How to Get Stains Out of Clothes

 Now you know how to get stains out of clothes, there's no reason for you ever to panic again.
 Whatever life throws at your clothes, there's almost always an answer - especially if you treat it quickly.

 Is your wardrobe in need of a refresh?
-Check out our Limited collection of premium tees at Fedy.
+Check out our Limited collection of fanny packs at Fedy.